SL-RU/light/README.md

 These can be mixed, combined and matched after convenience.

 * `-r` Raw mode, values (printed and interpreted from commandline) will be treated as integers in the controllers native range, instead of in percent.
+* `-e` Exponential mode, values (printed and interpreted from commandline) will be treated as double percentage between 0.0 - 100.0 in the logarithmic scale with base 4.
 * `-v <verbosity>` Specifies the verbosity level.
 0 is default and prints nothing.
 1 prints only errors, 2 prints only errors and warnings, and 3 prints both errors, warnings and notices.
 * `-s <devicepath>` Specifies which device to work on.
 List available devices with the -L command.
 Full path is needed.